Skip to content

 Does the MRT run late?

 It generally runs from early morning until around midnight, but exact times vary by line and day.
-If you’re planning a late night, check the official schedule and consider a taxi for the final hop.
+If you’re planning a late night, a quick look at the official schedule pays off, and a taxi for the final hop is a handy backup.

 Is the MRT OK with luggage and strollers?